dingherself/130/handouts/_posts/2024-11-24-final-project-assignment.md

 ## Wild Card

-*Assignment*: With instructor permission, you may also decide to write a research paper or another creative project (a zine, a play, a board game, a short story, a video essay, a mini-album, a podcast episode, an exhibit, a website or an application, a reenactment, an alternative history, etc.).
+*Assignment*: With instructor permission, you may also decide to write a research paper or pursue another creative project (a zine, a play, a board game, a short story, a video essay, a mini-album, a podcast episode, an exhibit, a website or an application, a reenactment, an alternative history, etc.).
 You must discuss your wild card idea with me by Tuesday, December 3.